pollinations/pollinations/README.md

 - [ ] Document the parameters for each component.
 - [ ] Improve markdown result rendering.
 - [ ] Introduce loading indicators for modifications.
+- [X] Create documentation for hooks.
-- [ ] Create documentation for hooks.
+- [ ] Create Hooks documentation with preview
 ---

 ## License